ev3dev/ev3dev.github.io/docs/getting-started.md

   on the EV3. **All cards larger than 32GB will not work with the EV3!**
 * A computer with an adapter for the SD card.
 You will need administrator user permissions on this computer.
-* A way to communicate.
+* A way to communicate with the device.

   For the EV3, this can be one of the following: